bparanj/crystal/programming/javascript/nuxt/convert-md-epub.md

 Here:

 - `--toc` adds a table of contents.
-- `--epub-stylesheet=style.css` allows you to specify a CSS file to style the ePub, including code syntax highlighting.
+- `--epub-stylesheet=style.css` allows you to specify a CSS file to style the ePub,  code syntax highlighting.

 To apply syntax highlighting, Pandoc uses highlighting-kate by default, or you can specify a style with `--highlight-style`.